liubaoryol/neural-net-with-Hebbian-learning/README.md.txt

 # Neural net
-This is the code of my thesis
+This is the code of my thesis.